davidkmw0810/2019SP/README.md

  Command is 'socketc {filename}'
 ### 4. Can change user's name
  When you run the shell, user is 'guest'.
 If you want to change user, do 'login {id} {pw}'

+## Makefile
+You can run this shell on command 'myshell'.
+Of course you have to 'make myshell'